 Caterina Mauri

-I hold a PhD in economics from the University of Southern Denmark - Historical Economics and Development Group.
+I hold a PhD in economics from the University of Southern Denmark and I've spent the past two years working at the European Commission's Joint Research Center.

 The radio revolution of the 1920s dramatically expanded access to entertainment and news, facilitating information flow and making knowledge exchange considerably cheaper.
 It also pro- foundly transformed markets for live and recorded music and redefined the labor market for musi- cians.
 Over less than a decade the number of musicians in the US increased by almost 36%.
 Radio broadcasting created a national market for music that made some musicians wealthy and brought music to places that had previously experienced little of it.